 A truck driver got 110 years in prison for a deadly collision.
-Millions signed a petition saying it’s excessive.
+Millions signed a petition calling that excessive.

-“I would have preferred God taken me instead of them,” Aguilera-Mederos, 26, said.
+“I would have preferred God taken me instead of them,” said Aguilera-Mederos, 26.
 The truck driver insisted the crash was not intentional, saying his brakes failed and he tried his best to avert disaster.

 Two months earlier, a jury had convicted Aguilera-Mederos on 27 counts in connection with the incident, including four counts of vehicular homicide, six counts of first-degree assault and 10 counts of attempted first-degree assault, the Associated Press reported.
-Colorado District Court Judge A. Bruce Jones said during last week’s sentencing hearing that he was “not angry” at Aguilera-Mederos but did not have the discretion to impose a sentence lesser than 110 years in prison.
-Colorado law, he said, only permitted him to impose the minimum prison time for each charge, and “every crime of violence has to be sentenced consecutively,” he said.
+Colorado District Judge A. Bruce Jones said during last week’s sentencing hearing that he was “not angry” at Aguilera-Mederos but did not have the discretion to impose a sentence lesser than 110 years in prison.
+Colorado law, he said, permitted him to impose only the minimum prison time for each charge, and “every crime of violence has to be sentenced consecutively,” he said.

 “If I had the discretion, it would not be my sentence,” Jones said, not specifying what his preferred sentence would be.